Time-slicing approximation of Feynman path integrals on compact manifolds: Introduction

 The procedure of the rigorous proof is as follows.
 In Section \ref{sect_s_and_c}, we state the stability and consistency, and give the proof of Theorem \ref{theo_main} from them.
-Section \ref{sect_FIO} is devoted to prepare general theories of oscillatory integral operators in order to define a short-time approximate solution $E(t)$.
 In Section \ref{sect_low_energy_cm}, we investigate the classical mechanics on compact manifolds.
 The neighborhood $N$ of the diagonal in the statement of Theorem \ref{theo_main} is defined there.
-In Section \ref{sect_def_of_E(t)}, we give a precise definition of the short-time approximate solution $E(t)$ and prove the fundamental properties of it.
+Section \ref{sect_FIO} is devoted to prepare general theories of oscillatory integral operators in order to define a short-time approximate solution $E_\hbar (t)$.
+In Section \ref{sect_def_of_E_h(t)}, we give a precise definition of the short-time approximate solution $E_\hbar (t)$ and prove the fundamental properties of it.
 Finally we prove the stability and the consistency in Section \ref{sect_proof_s_and_c}.